posmikdc/posmikdc.github.io/_posts/2024-04-15-biostats-phd-admit.md

   sidebar: left
 ---

-I just finished my application cycle for Ph.D. programs in Biostatistics and I am thrilled to join Brown's Biostatistics department in the fall.
+My application cycle for Ph.D. programs in Biostatistics is finished and I am thrilled to join Brown's Biostatistics department in the fall!

 When I was preparing my applications, I profited from other folks sharing their experiences, especially [Kat Hoffmann](https://www.khstats.com/blog/phd-apps/) and [Simon Couch](https://www.simonpcouch.com/blog/2021-03-15-apply-to-stats-grad-school/).
 Being a first-generation college student, a community college grad, and an international student-- I want to pay their advice forward to the next generation of aspiring Biostatisticians.